MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/onboarding-checklist.md

 - When writing the description, it's good practice to include the benefit of doing the task.
 But be brief.

 > [!TIP]
-> If the task points to a page that comes from the Manual list, the **ShortTitleChecklist** is picked from there.
-Those title consist of short nouns such as **User permissions**.
+> If the task points to a page that comes from the manual setup list, the **ShortTitleChecklist** is picked from there.
+Those titles consist of nouns such as **User permissions**.
 >
-> If the task points to wizards that comes from the Assisted setup list, the **LongerTitleCard** is picked from there...
-Those title usually contain a verb such as **Update users**.
+> If the task points to wizards that comes from the assisted setup list, the **LongerTitleCard** is picked from there.
+Those titles usually contain a verb such as **Update users**.

 Don't: